Robustly Self-Ordered Graphs: Constructions and Applications to Property Testing

-Next, we test whether the subgraph of $G_n$ induced by $I'$ is isomorphic to the subgraph of $G'$ induced by $V'$, where the isomorphism is provided by $A'$ (which maps $I'$ to $V'$).
+Next, we test whether the subgraph of $G_n$ induced by $I'$ is isomorphic to the subgraph of $G'$ induced by $V'$, {\em where the isomorphism is provided by $A'$}\/ (which maps $I'$ to $V'$).
+In other words, we actually test whether the $A'$-image of the subgraph of $G_n$ induced by $I'$ equals the subgraph of $G'$ induced by $V'$.
 This can be done by sampling $O(1/\e)$ vertices of $G_n$ and comparing their neighbors to the neighbors of the corresponding vertices in $G'$, which are found by $A'$.
-Specifically, for every sampled vertex $i\in[n]$, we determine its set of neighbors $S_i$ in $G_n$, obtain both $A'(i)$ and $A'(S_i)=\{A'(j)\!:\!j\!\in\!S_i\}$, which are supposedly the corresponding vertices in $G'$, and check whether $A'(S_i)$ is the set of neighbors of $A'(i)$ in $G'$.
+Specifically, for every sampled vertex $i\in[n]$, we determine its set of neighbors $S_i$ in $G_n$, obtain both $A'(i)$ and $A'(S_i)\eqdef\{A'(j)\!:\!j\!\in\!S_i\}$, which are supposedly the corresponding vertices in $G'$, and check whether $A'(S_i)$ is the set of neighbors of $A'(i)$ in $G'$.
 We reject if $A'$ is undefined on any of these vertices (i.e., on sampled vertices or their neighbors in $G_n$).
 Needless to say, we also reject if any of the foregoing neighborhood checks fails.